BambiTP/RankedStatsCollector/README.md

    - Add support for new statistics or output formats.

 ## Known Issues

-- **tagpro_eu Dependency**: The `tagpro_eu` library may not be publicly available.
-Contact the TagPro community or check for alternative parsing methods.
 - **Event Dimension Mismatch**: Some matches fail due to mismatched event data.
 Failed matches are logged but not retried.
 - **Performance**: Processing large numbers of matches can be slow.
 Consider parallelization for better performance.